-With the stately and scenic Mount Kilimanjaro marking the coffee-producing lands of the North, and beautiful Lake Tanganyika in the South, it may seem remarkable that In terms of the Tanzania coffee character, it belongs to the Central/East African family of washed (wet-processed) coffees, bright (acidy), and mostly aggressively flavorful of which Kenya is certainly the dominant coffee.
-Peaberries are often More coffee can remain in the shadows to that of any other land.
+With the stately and scenic Mount Kilimanjaro marking the coffee-producing lands of the North, and beautiful Lake Tanganyika in the South, it may seem remarkable that In terms of the Tanzania coffee character, it belongs to the Central/East African family of washed (wet-processed) coffees, bright (acidy), and mostly aggressively flavorful of which Kenya is… …more coffee can remain in the shadows to that of any other land.
 But when you neighbor Kenya is the East African powerhouse of the coffee world.
 Both in the cup, and the way they run their trade, everything is topnotch.: Kenya is the East… …more, the powerhouse of coffee in East Africa, it’s not only possible, it is likely.

 A mixed history of false-starts in coffee production, the unsure agendas of German and English colonial rule, priorities for other food crops, and unfortunate loss of coffee trees from plant illness has held Tanzania from its coffee potential, in both volume and cup quality.

 But Tanzania, when well-processed, can have Kenya-like bright notes, unique In some coffee taster’s lexicon, “fruity” means the coffee is tainted with fruit, and “fruited” means a coffee is graced by positive fruit notes.
 We don’t exactly see… …more flavors, and cooked sugar Sweetness is an important positive quality in fine coffees, and is one of five basic tastes: Sour, Sweet, Salty, Bitter, Savory (Umami).
 In coffee, sweetness is a highly… …more.
 Tanzanian coffees can be lovely indeed.

 That potential glimmers on the horizon, sometimes achieved by the highest-grown Estates and small-holder Cooperatives.
 But sometimes the quality is lost in translation … or more precisely, in transit.
-The In terms of the Tanzania coffee character, it belongs to the Central/East African family of washed (wet-processed) coffees, bright (acidy), and mostly aggressively flavorful of which Kenya is certainly the dominant coffee.
-Peaberries are often More coffee character is typical of East African washed (wet-processed) coffees: It is generally bright (acidic), and almost aggressively flavorful.
+The In terms of the Tanzania coffee character, it belongs to the Central/East African family of washed (wet-processed) coffees, bright (acidy), and mostly aggressively flavorful of which Kenya is… …more coffee character is typical of East African washed (wet-processed) coffees: It is generally bright (acidic), and almost aggressively flavorful.
 Lack of Suggests a harmony and proportion of qualities, and implies mildness since no one quality dominates.: Balance is both an obvious and slippery taste term.
 It implies a harmony… …more can be an issue sometimes, but the main risks are faulty flavors from bad A key part of the wet process of coffee fruit is overnight fermentation, to break down the fruit (mucilage) layer that tenaciously clings to the coffee seed, so… …more, and Green coffee can be stored much longer than roasted coffee: Roasted coffee starts to lose its aromatics in 10 days after roasting.
 Green coffee can be stored months… …more or transit damage.
 The abundance of bureaucracy around coffee exportation, especially when you try to do something milkly innovative like a shipment of mixed micro-lots, can result in coffee stuck at the sweltering hot port of Dar Es Salaam.
 Even hermetic packaging like Grainpro-lined jute bags, or vacuum packing, does not prevent damage to the cup quality of coffee under these conditions.

 Coffea Arabica refers to Coffea Arabica, the taxonomic species name of the genus responsible for around 75% of the worlds commercial coffee crop.: Arabica refers to Coffea Arabica, the… …more came to Tanzania with Jesuits and German colonization, and it was likely quite similar A coffee cultivar; a cross between Typica and Bourbon, originally grown in Brazil: Mundo Novo is a commercial coffee cultivar; a natural hybrid between “Sumatra” and Red Bourbon,… …more varieties still grown to this day.
 Original strains of coffees from the isle of Bourbon (now Reunion) were distributed through East Africa in this period, sometimes named for missionary groups who brought them such as French Missionaries brought the original coffee to East Africa, from Reunion island to Tanzania, then Kenya.
-There are still areas with original Bourbon rather than the SL varieties.
-This Bourbon appears to have Mokka inputs More or The Scottish Mission introduced Mokka coffee from Yemen to their site in Kibwezi Kenya in 1893, and later at Kikuyu.
+There are still areas with original Bourbon rather than the SL varieties…. …more or The Scottish Mission introduced Mokka coffee from Yemen to their site in Kibwezi Kenya in 1893, and later at Kikuyu.
 These were called the St. Austin and St…. …more Bourbon.
 Kent A botanical variety is a rank in the taxonomic hierarchy below the rank of species and subspecies and above the rank of form (form / variety / subspecies… …more was brought from Indian coffees are under-represented in the coffee market: they are good balanced, mild coffees.
 You will find the pronounced body, low acidity and subtle spicy notes pleasing, and… …more, but is rare to find in production.
 Newer hybrids are N39, which is distinctly a Bourbon-type in its form, and the lovely-named KP432.
 Would you like a delicious cup of KP432 this morning?

 A peaberry is a green coffee “bean” that has a rounded form: Coffee is the dried seed from the fruit of a flowering tree – each fruit having… …more from Tanzania has had a unique marketing niche in the United States, and I am not sure why.
 Peaberries are often sorted out and sold at premiums here over what they can get other places, but the cup is sometimes tainted and not worth the price.
 There is no inherent quality in a The Spanish-language term for Peaberry is the same for “snail”.
 See Peaberry for more information on the single bean fruit of the coffee tree.
 A peaberry is the… …more because of its shape, although the roast dynamic is different and (I feel) benefits small home air-powered roasters.
 Peaberries occur more in plants with poor nutrition, deformed roots, or those stressed by other factors like lack of water in the maturation stages (a big problem in parts of Tanzania).
 But the quality issues arise mostly in that a peaberry bulk lot is often collected from many growers over an extended period of time, meaning a mix of the good and bad, the freshly harvested and the older coffee waiting to be bulked up.
 That’s not a great prelude for success in the cup.

 We are now working direct in selecting specific cooperative and small A “coffee estate” is used to imply a farm that has its own processing facility, a wet-mill.
 In Spanish this is called an Hacienda.
 A Finca (farm) does… …more coffees first hand in Tanzania, primarily because our in-country partners have done the footwork to provide us that capability.
 In the past, nearly all coffee had to be traded through the weekly auction run by the government’s Coffee Board.
 And even if they could find buying partners who would pay more, for financing reasons, regulations and tradition, many fine coffees were sent to auction only to end up bulked for more commercial full-container sales.

 With the coffee we are bringing in this year, the farmer receives prompt payment for Green coffee still in its outer shell, before dry-milling, is called Parchment coffee (pergamino).
 In the wet process, coffee is peeled, fermented, washed and then ready for drying… …more coffee delivered to the warehouse at fair local price level.
 Then when the coffee finds a buyer who pays a premium, there is a second payment distributed to all farmers in the group.
 That can go toward household needs, educating the family, wherever the need is.
 But in the off-season there is also targeted assistance to improve the health of the coffee shrubs, improve the wet-mill, and dedicated assistance from an agronomist.
 This means motivated farmers, who have an increasingly better chance with each harvest of improving their yields, producing coffee that scores better in the cup, for which we will pay more … a much more positive cycle for them, and great coffee for us, now and in the future.